 That request would’ve sounded crazy twenty-five years ago.

-Now it’s the way many of us communicate; it’s easy, fun, and convenient.
-It opens up time in your day to be more productive.
+Now it’s the way most of us communicate; it’s easy and convenient.
+It opens time in your day to be more productive.
 Or to binge on a little Netflix.

-What’s fascinating neurologically about texting is that dopamine is released when you’re awaiting a response — and what does dopamine do?
+What’s fascinating is that dopamine is released by your brain when you’re awaiting a response — and what does dopamine do?
 It’s known as the seeking neurotransmitter.
-It’s released when you’re seeking something out that you anticipate being pleasurable.
-The more dopamine, the more seeking.
+It’s released when you anticipate something being pleasurable.
+The more dopamine, the more you seek.